Forecasting Your Coffee Shop Sales

 On the other hand – if you are starting a new business from scratch, you'll need to make educated estimates of how many sales you'll have per day and the amount of revenue you'll be making.
 And then make some pretty important decisions based on those estimates.

-Many new business owners often throw out random numbers as wild guesses as to what they will make or spend.
+Many new business owners throw out random numbers as wild guesses about what they will make or spend.
 This isn't a good idea.
-Instead, I believe that there are better ways to estimate just how many sales you will have.
+Instead, I believe there are better ways to estimate how many sales you will have.

-In this post, we will tackle the topic of developing your coffee shop's financial estimates.
-This exercise can help develop your coffee shop funding mix, write your coffee shop business plan, as well as provide a guiding financial light you'll need as you move forward.
+This post will tackle developing your coffee shop's financial estimates.
+I hope that our discussion can help you develop your coffee shop funding mix, write your coffee shop business plan, as well as provide a guiding financial light you'll need as you move forward.

 How to Forecast Coffee Shop Sales